Wildlander-mod/Support/Docs/FAQ.md

 Make sure that you haven't included a comma in the memory field in ENBlocal.ini

+Try turning off vsync & g-sync for Skyrim(TESV.exe) in the Graphics Card Settings.

-Close down any background programs which maybe injecting into direct X (graphics card software such as gefore experience and MSI afterburn are two culprits)
+Close down any background programs which maybe injecting into direct X (graphics card software such as geforce experience and MSI afterburn are two culprits)

+Check your background processes.
+Skyrim is highly reliant on CPU - Core 0, so if your CPU is busy with other tasks it might be causing the stutters

 Run Bmxfreestyle’s Stability Guide and follow the recommended tweaks (pinned in #ultsky-support).